josephneilpadama/PADAMA_2ECEC/README.md

 <img src="images/Setup.png" width="800" alt="Setup DataFrame Preview">
 </details>

 The excel file was loaded using pd.read_excel().
-To calculate the total performance score, the student computed the row-wise mean using df[['Math', 'GEAS', 'Electronics', 'Communication']].mean(axis=1) with axis=1 to cover all four board subjects.
-The student then used df.head(30) to verify that the dataset and new Average column loaded accurately.
+To calculate the total performance score, the row-wise mean was computed using df[['Math', 'GEAS', 'Electronics', 'Communication']].mean(axis=1) with axis=1 to cover all four board subjects. df.head(30) was then used to verify that the dataset and new Average column loaded accurately.

 ## A. VISAYAS COMMUNICATION DATAFRAME
 Create a DataFrame named VisComm containing students whose Hometown is Visayas and whose Track is Communication.
 Retain only the columns: Name, Gender, Math, Electronics, and Average.
 Display the resulting DataFrame and its total row count.